The Most Effective Ways to Layer Your Skincare

-People often think that the act of simply using various skin care products on your skin will produce the best results, however this is far from the case.
-The product can’t work its magic unless it's been properly applied.
+People often think that using various skincare products on your skin will produce the best results.
+However, this is far from the case.
+The product can only work its magic if correctly applied in a specific order.

-While some of these steps are optional, only you can tweak your skin care routine to best suit your needs.
-Follow these steps to make the most of our skin care products!
+While some of these steps are optional, only you can tweak your skincare routine to best suit your needs.
+So follow these steps to make the most of our skincare products!

 The Facial Cleanse

-The grounding first step and foundation of your skin care routine is to thoroughly cleanse the skin.
-So many overlook the importance of this step, but without a good cleanse, the rest of your skin care routine will suffer.
+The grounding first step and foundation of your skincare routine is to cleanse the skin thoroughly.
+So many overlook the importance of this step, but without a good cleanse, the rest of your skincare routine will suffer.

-Harsh cleansers tend to strip the skin of its natural oils, which leads to dryness and other unwanted skin concerns.
+Harsh cleansers tend to strip the skin of its natural oils, leading to both dryness and other unwanted skin concerns.
 If you are dealing with an irritated skin barrier, switch to a gentle cleanser to begin the repair process.

-Select a cleanser purposed for your skin type to solidify a good foundation for your skin care routine.
+Further, select a cleanser created for your skin type to solidify a good foundation for your skincare routine.

 The Toner, Deep Clean and Prep

-Physical exfoliation is the act of physically rubbing a product on your skin to remove dead skin cells.
-Our Skin Polish Instant Glow Microdermabraison contains bamboo stem microbeads that are purposed to manually exfoliate the skin, without irritation.
+Physical exfoliation is rubbing a product on your skin to remove dead skin cells.
+Our Skin Polish Instant Glow Microdermabrasion contains bamboo stem microbeads purposed to manually exfoliate the skin without irritation.

-Chemical exfoliation is the use of active ingredients in skin care products to remove dead skin cells.
-The active ingredients in chemical exfoliants are absorbed into the skin, without manual assistance.
-Our Glow-On Anti-Aging Exfoliant contains 10% glycolic acid, which is a alpha-hydroxy acid naturally derived from sugarcane.
+Chemical exfoliation is the use of active ingredients in skincare products to remove dead skin cells.
+The active ingredients in chemical exfoliants absorb into the skin without manual assistance.
+Our Glow-On Anti-Aging Exfoliant contains 10% glycolic acid, an alpha-hydroxy acid naturally derived from sugarcane.

-Exfoliating cleansed skin gives you the clear canvas to work with for the rest of your skin care routine.
+In addition, exfoliating cleansed skin gives you a clear canvas to work with for the rest of your skincare routine.
 The less skin gunk to deal with, the better!

 What kind of mask you use is dependent upon your skin care goals.
 Oily skin battling acne?
 Try our Moisturizing Clay Mask to help regulate oily skin and prevent breakouts.
 Dry skin looking to appear more youthful?
-Try out Super Youth Anti-Aging Mask to soothe fine lines and wrinkles.
+Try our Super Youth Anti-Aging Mask to smoothe fine lines and wrinkles.

-Face masks are recommended by skin care professionals to directly address skin care concerns with an at-home treatment.
-Because face masks are occlusive, they create a barrier over the skin that enables active ingredients to be completely absorbed into the skin over time.
+In particular, skincare professionals recommend face masks to directly address skincare concerns with an at-home treatment.
+In addtion, because face masks are occlusive, they create a barrier over the skin that enables active ingredients to absorb completely into the skin over time.
 Therefore, you get more bang for your buck with a good face mask!

 Facial Serums and Intensive Treatments

-Next up in your skin care routine is a super-concentrated, nutrient-dense serum.
-Compared to the liquid gold of your skin care regimen, serums pack a punch!
+So next up in your skincare routine is a super-concentrated, nutrient-dense serum.
+Compared to the liquid gold of your skincare regimen, serums pack a punch!

-Whether you prefer to use separate serums for morning and night, or the same serum for both occasions, do what works best for you.
+Do what works for you, whether you prefer to use separate serums for morning and night, or the same serum for both occasions.
 Educate yourself on what ingredients work in synergy with one another, and what ingredients cancel one another out.

-For example, avoid applying a Vitamin C in the morning, and following it up with a moisturizer containing an AHA, like glycolic acid.
-Certain acids have the ability to alter the pH of vitamin C, which decreases its effectiveness due to destabilization.
+For example, avoid applying Vitamin C in the morning, and following it up with a moisturizer containing an AHA, like glycolic acid.
+Certain acids have the ability to alter the pH of Vitamin C, decreaseing its effectiveness due to destabilization.

 Your skin is the thinnest and most fragile around the eye area.
-Because this area produces less oil and collagen, it struggles maintaining hydration and elasticity.
-The skin surrounding your eyes should be treated gently and deeply nurtured to maintain a youthful appearance!
+Because this area produces less oil and collagen, it struggles to maintain hydration and elasticity.
+Therefore, the skin surrounding your eyes should be treated gently and deeply nurtured to maintain a youthful appearance!

 Quench your skin’s thirst with a hydrating moisturizer.
-Choose a moisturizer suitable for your skin type and appropriate for the season you are living in.
+Choose a moisturizer suitable for your skin type and appropriate for where you live.
 Seasonal weather changes do make a difference in our skin’s needs!

 For those wanting an extra lift in their skin, use our Ageless Advanced Peptide Moisturizer.

-A moisturizer that can be used by any skin type (especially sensitive skin types) is our All-Natural Essential Moisturizer.
+A moisturizer used by any skin type (especially sensitive skin types) is our All-Natural Essential Moisturizer.

 Facial oil is the last product you should apply to your face, neck, and décolleté.
-Using a facial oil tricks the skin into thinking its produced more sebum, which then assists the regulation of the skin’s sebum production.
+Using a facial oil tricks the skin into thinking its produced more sebum, which then assists in regulating the skin’s sebum production.

-A spot treatment is the absolute final product you should apply to your skin.
-Take a small, clean cloth to remove the product that has already been applied to the spots you are going to treat.
-Dab on the spot treatment and allow time to dry.
+A spot treatment is the final product you should apply to your skin.
+Take a small, clean cloth and remove the product that has already been applied to the spots you will treat.
+Dab the spot treatment on, and allow time to dry.